Skip to main content

 Sources:

-Last Updated: January 2026.
-Statutory fees are set by California law.
-This guide provides general information.
-Consult with a California probate attorney for advice specific to your situation.
+Last Updated: April 2026.
+This guide provides general information about California probate fees, probate lawyer fees in California, and executor fees in California.
+Consult a California probate attorney for advice specific to your situation.

 This content is for informational purposes only and does not constitute legal advice.
 Probate laws and procedures in California can change.
 Consult with a qualified attorney for advice specific to your situation.
 Full disclaimer.